Linerre/Jessie/highlighters/README.md

 2. The syntax highlighter is static, rather than dynamic like a parser is.

 So for now I only need to handle a few lines of code and as I learn more and understand better, of course with help from Anki, I'll in the end get the job of creating a better syntax highlighter done!

+# Usage
+The `highlight.js` is the main JavaScript file that highlights the code.
+It is independent on three other `.js` modules stored in `langs`:
+1. `clhj.js`, highlighting **c**ommand **l**ines generally used in *nix systems;
+2. `jshl.js`, highlighting **J**ava**S**cript
+3. `styles.js`, defining the styles relevant to highlighting.

+In the future, there will be other `lang-hl.js` which highlights the specific language.

+## The `#` sign
+The very idea behind the syntax highlighter is 1) use regular expressions to get the tokens and 2) mark up the tokens with css and replace the old ones.
+This process is static, meaning the highlighter does not parse the language in the way a parse does.
+So it will not report any syntax errors.

+Among all the tokens, some are difficult to catch.
+And the lack of support for the lookbehind feature in JavaScript only makes it more diffuclt to catch some patterns such as function/class names, strings, and digits.
+Therefore, there are two major artifacial aid in creating patterns:
+1. `#` at the end of digits and operators;
+2. `<br>` tag at the end of comments;
+Take comment for example, instead of `// this is a comment`, it should be like this: `// this is a comment<br>`; A number will be `36#` rather than `36` alone.
+These special marks will be quitely dropped out after highlighting though.

+## The `language` class
+In the `anki-notes.html` file, there is a `<div>` with the class `language`, the `textContent` of it should be one of the following:
+- js
+- py
+- Linux
+- r

+...
+(support for more languages will be added)